Patients Deserve Better:

 - Decreasing the adherence to prescription drug treatment, leading to deteriorating health outcomes during a global pandemic.

 AARDA and its partners will not stand by as copay programs are upended and patients are once again forced to forego the assistance they would otherwise be entitled to.
-We will continue to lead the effort to raise awareness of this harmful, unnecessary policy shift and we invite you to join us in urging CMS to reverse course before it’s too late.
+We will continue to lead the effort to raise awareness of this harmful, unnecessary policy shift and we invite you to join with us.